-3.5.8 Code 69: Other theft falling outside of the survey's coverage
+3.6.8 Code 69: Other theft/attempted theft falling outside of the survey's coverage

-All cases of theft where the victim is not the respondent or is a household member (when not within the household i.e. the home and gardens) - e.g. the respondent's employer, should be coded 69.
+All cases of theft or attempted theft where the victim is not the respondent or is a household member (when not within the household i.e. the home and gardens) - e.g. the respondent's employer, should be coded 69.